 Discussions in Canvas

-There are two different types of discussion in Bruin Learn: Threaded Discussions and Focused Discussions.
+There are two different types of discussion in Bruin Learn:

 Threaded Discussions are better for long-term or in-depth discussion topics.
 This type of discussion would be best for topics that will be focused on throughout the length of a course.
 In these types of discussions, students can reply to the original topic of the discussion or they can reply directly to a fellow student’s comment.
 This allows for several layers of nested replies to build up within a discussion.

 Focused Discussions are best for short-term discussion topics.
 So this type of discussion would be best for topics that are important for a specific reading or for a short-term group project.
 In focused discussions, students can only reply to the original discussion topic, they can not reply to their fellow student’s comments.
 This does not allow for more than two levels of nested replies to ever form.

 The discussions panel in your Bruin Learn course can be found by looking for “Discussions” in the left hand navigation panel of your course site.
 Here you have the ability to create any number of Discussions for your course needs.
 You also have the option to separate discussions into Pinned Discussions, Discussions, and Closed for Comment Discussions.